 Things you need:

 A whiteboard or chalkboard, some colored markers or chalk.
-You can also use letter cards, board games, and online games for kids.
+You can also use letter cards, board games, or online games for kids.

 How to play:

-You can play games in which you write a letter on the board and teach your child to read it.
+You can play games where you write a letter on the board and teach your child to read it.
 Preschoolers can start learning both uppercase and lowercase letters.
 If they get it right, give them a point.
 If not, give them a clue and let them try again.

 You can also play the “sound it out” game.
 Write a letter on the board and ask your child to make the sound it makes.
 Again, if they get it right, give them a point.
 If not, give them a clue and let them try again.

 Pointing to letters written somewhere as you go about your day—a cereal box, a signboard, a magazine, etc.—is also an easy activity to help your child learn to read them.
-Children can also trace letters with their fingers on the sand, match uppercase and lowercase letters, erase letters on a chalkboard, and so on.
+Children can also trace letters with their fingers on the sand, match uppercase and lowercase letters, erase letters on a chalkboard, etc.

 Skills your preschooler will learn: